TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 Eval episode reward: 230.5
 Eval episode reward: 215.8
 Average reward: 224.3

 Demo

 The trained agent can be visualized in the environment using render mode.
 This demonstrates how the learned policy controls the spacecraft to land successfully.

-Method Reference

-We use the lunar lander implementation from gymnasium.
-For the implementation of the actor-critic algorithm we loosely follow Ref.
-[1].
-While for the implementation of deep Q-learning we follow Ref.
-[2], for the implementation of double deep Q-learning we follow Ref.
-[3].

-In the following, we first list the files contained in this repository and explain their usage.
-We then compare the training speed and post-training performance of agents trained using the actor-critic algorithm and deep Q-learning.

 ## Files and usage